English Literature with Creative Writing BA (Hons) – 2018 entry

 Why choose this course

-Surrey is one of the UK's leading universities for English and Creative Writing, ranked top ten in the Guardian University Guide 2018 (for English Literature and Creative Writing) and both the Complete University Guide 2018 and The Times and Sunday Times Good University Guide 2018 (for Creative Writing).
+We’re one of the UK's leading universities for English and creative writing, ranked in the top 10 for creative writing in the Complete University Guide 2019 and top 10 in The Times and Sunday Times Good University Guide 2018.